 PPS House Buyers specializes in selling homes, no matter what the circumstances are, including foreclosure.
 We consistently work with hundreds of customers that ask us, “can you sell my house fast and avoid foreclosure?”

 The answer is YES.
 Our team can help you sell your home FAST – even if you’ve already been foreclosed on!

 It’s important to remember that if you’ve fallen behind on your monthly payments, you should reach out to your lending institution.
-They may be able to remedy your situation, or come up with a plan to pull you current.
+They may be able to remedy your situation, or come up with a plan to make you current.
 Remember: your lender does NOT want to foreclose on your home.
 Foreclosure is a time-consuming and expensive process when dealing with liens, and almost always results in the lender losing money.
+Houses they buy back at the foreclosure sale often have deferred maintenance.
+This affects how long it takes to sell a house, and they know this.
 They’d prefer to work out a way for you to keep the property.

 Can I Sell My House Before Foreclosure?

 Clients often ask us, “Can I sell my house before foreclosure?”
 You absolutely can.
 It’s important to remember that foreclosure is generally divided into two processes: pre-foreclosure and the actual foreclosure.